TFFHRTP/tffhrtp.github.io/content/en/volunteer/_index.md

 {{% /blocks/lead %}}

 {{% blocks/section %}}
 Join us in making a difference in the community.
 We offer various volunteering opportunities that you can participate in.
-If you are interested in volunteering, please email mdavis@fhrp.org
+If you are interested in volunteering, please email info@fhrp.org

-## Volunteer Photojournalist
+## Job Description: Volunteer Photojournalist

-## Foundation for Human Rights through Photography
+## About The Foundation for Human Rights through Photography (TFFHRTP)

-About the Foundation:

-The Foundation for Human Rights through Photography is a non-profit organization dedicated to documenting human rights abuses and promoting justice through the power of photography.
-We believe that visual evidence can play a crucial role in exposing injustice, holding perpetrators accountable, and inspiring action.
-To expand our reach and impact, we are transitioning to an Open Source Initiative (OSI) model, making our tools and resources accessible to journalists, and organizations worldwide.

-About the Role:

-Company Description

-The Foundation for Human Rights through Photography is a non-profit organization based in the Dallas-Fort Worth Metroplex.
-Our mission is to educate people on, document, and promote Human Rights through the lens of Photography.
-We capture Human Rights events to educate and inspire others for a better future.
-We believe that people learn from their past, regardless of good or bad, and make changes to their future based on that past.
-We use photojournalism to support our mission in promoting human rights in-action, and do that through storing our archives digitally so that others may access them freely.
-The human mind forgets, but digital media does not.
+The Foundation for Human Rights through Photography (TFFHRTP) is a non-profit organization based in the Dallas-Fort Worth Metroplex, Texas.
+We are dedicated to educating the public about human rights issues, documenting these issues through photography, and promoting positive change for a better future.
+We achieve this by capturing human rights events and sharing these powerful images to raise awareness and inspire action.

-Role Description

-This is an unpaid role for a Volunteer Photographer.
-The Volunteer Photographer will be responsible for capturing Human Rights events, telling stories through photography, and documenting impactful moments.
-This role offers the opportunity to contribute to a noble cause while honing your photography and storytelling skills.

-Qualifications

-Photojournalism and Photography skills

-Strong Writing and Storytelling abilities
+## About the Role:

+TFFHRTP seeks a passionate and skilled Volunteer Photojournalist to capture compelling images and tell the stories behind human rights events.
+This is a remote, unpaid opportunity to contribute your talents to a vital cause and build your portfolio.
+As a Volunteer Photojournalist, you will play a crucial role in documenting these events and amplifying their impact through visual storytelling.

+## Responsibilities:

+•	Capture high-quality photographs of human rights events throughout Texas, focusing on composition, lighting, and emotional impact.

+•	Document stories through photography, conveying the experiences and perspectives of individuals involved.

+•	Craft compelling narratives through both images and accompanying written pieces (articles, captions, blog posts, etc.) that bring the stories to life.

+•	Collaborate with the TFFHRTP team to identify relevant events and develop photographic strategies.

+•	Maintain organized archives of your photographic work.

+•	Adhere to ethical photojournalism standards and practices.

+•	Work independently and remotely, managing your time effectively to meet deadlines.

+## Qualifications:

+•	Demonstrated proficiency in photojournalism and photography, with a strong portfolio showcasing your skills.

+•	Excellent visual storytelling abilities, with a keen eye for capturing impactful moments.

+•	Strong writing and communication skills, capable of crafting engaging narratives that complement your photographs.

-Experience with cameras and photography equipment
+•	Experience using camera equipment effectively and knowledge of photography techniques (composition, lighting, etc.).

-Passion for documenting Human Rights events

-Attention to detail and ability to capture emotions through photography
+•	A genuine passion for human rights and a commitment to using photography as a tool for positive change.

-Ability to work collaboratively with a team
+•	Ability to work independently and remotely, with strong self-discipline and organizational skills.

-Knowledge of Human Rights issues is a plus
+•	Excellent communication and interpersonal skills, with the ability to collaborate effectively with the TFFHRTP team.

+## Benefits of Volunteering:

+•	Make a tangible difference in promoting human rights awareness.

+•	Build your portfolio with impactful, real-world experience.

-Previous experience in photojournalism or related field is a MUST
+•	Gain valuable experience in photojournalism and non-profit communications.

+•	Network with other professionals and advocates in the human rights field.

+•	Receive recognition for your contributions on the TFFHRTP website and social media platforms.

+•	Flexible, remote work arrangement.

-To Apply:
+## To Apply:

-Please submit your resume and a cover letter expressing your interest and relevant experience to [mdavis@fhrp.org](mailto:mdavis@fhrp.org)
+Please submit your resume, cover letter, and portfolio (or link to your online portfolio) to info@fhrp.org In your cover letter, please highlight your experience in photojournalism, your passion for human rights, and your understanding of TFFHRTP's mission.

 {{% /blocks/section %}}